bryn-ph/UniVerse/README.md

 **Technical Feasibility:**
 Built using a modern, lightweight, and scalable stack.
 Initial proof of concept developed with rapid prototpying in mind, but more hardy and structured alternatives were considered for the future.

+**Identification of Risks:**
+- Time constraints
+- Team Coordination
+- Scope Creep
+- Scalability

 **Mitigation of Risks:**
 - Offline-safe and deployable locally (minimal dependencies).
 - Schema-based OpenAPI definitions ensure frontend and backend consistency.
 - Modular architecture allows future upgrades (e.g. PostgreSQL, user auth, or ML-powered grouping).

-**Development Plan:**
+**Implementation Steps :**
 1. Establish REST API and models for users, classes, universities, discussions.
 2. Build frontend views with auto-generated API types.
 3. Integrate *CSE* for automatic class grouping.
-4. Deploy with persistent database and production configuration.
+4. Simple login/signup + profile management

+**Future Development :**
+- Augment the CSE algorithm with ML model
+- More advanced search functionality (especially for)
+- Authentication

 ### **A3.
 Target Users (5 pts)**
 **Primary Users:**